2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 SEO success hinges on tracking the right metrics and understanding their significance.
 Here are the top 10 critical SEO metrics, KPIs, and expected conversion rates to keep your eye on:

-• Expected Conversion Rate: Varies greatly depending on industry and target audience, but generally falls between 1-5%.
+- Expected Conversion Rate: This varies greatly depending on industry and target audience but generally falls between 1-5%.

 2. Keyword Rankings: